 - The viability of repaying the loan using business earnings

 - Enough equity invested in the business for it to have a sound financial basis

 - The type and value of provided collateral

 - The impact of affiliates on the applicant’s ability to repay the loan

 What Help Is Available to SBA Loan Applicants?

 Sorting through the details, complexities, and options available for SBA loans can be confusing.
 There are many resources available for entrepreneurs, including local SBA district offices, Women’s Business Centers, Veteran’s Business Outreach Centers, and Score mentoring programs.

 If you're looking to simplify the application process, turn to Benetrends.
 At Benetrends, we have helped entrepreneurs apply for and obtain SBA loans for more than 35 years.
 We have had a 97 percent approval rate during that time.
 Our experienced staff experts work with our ever-growing network of lenders to give you choices when it comes to your financing needs.
-It is part of our ongoing commitment to success for small businesses, including 401(k) loans and support services such as retirement fund and payroll management, business insurance, and credit card processing.
+It is part of our ongoing commitment to success for small businesses, including 401(k) loans and support services such as retirement fund, business insurance, and credit card processing.